businj/Practice-Practise-Praxis/README.md

 Hoonsubin (Astar CTO) submits [sub0-XVM-workshop](https://github.com/hoonsubin/sub0-xvm-workshop) repo.
 A demo of controlling EVM ERC20 tokens from a Substrate native account.
 Repo contains the full project to create a development environment where projects can reside either in EVM with Ethereum signers or WASM contract with Substrate native signers.

 Astar officially releases a Swanky v1.
 A tool for WASM smart contract developers, with support for integration tests.
 Swanky CLI can be downloaded via [NPM](https://www.npmjs.com/package/@astar-network/swanky-cli#usage).
-The latest documentation for Swanky can be found at the following: [Swanky CLI Github](https://github.com/AstarNetwork/swanky-cli) [Swanky-Node Github](https://github.com/AstarNetwork/swanky-node)
+The latest documentation for Swanky can be found at the following: [Swanky CLI Github](https://github.com/AstarNetwork/swanky-cli) and [Swanky-Node Github](https://github.com/AstarNetwork/swanky-node)

 Pull-request merged for [dApp staking on Ledger](https://github.com/LedgerHQ/app-astar/pull/2), for dev mode.